Instant Pot White Bean Stew

 Prepare the stew:

-- Remove the lid and press the Saute button.
-Season with additional kosher salt and pepper to taste, and add the swiss chard cooking just until wilted, about 3 minutes.
+- Remove the lid and select the Saute button.
+Taste and season with salt and pepper as needed, and add the Swiss chard and cook just until wilted, about 3 minutes.
+Serve with grated parmesan cheese if desired and enjoy!1 bunch swiss chard, salt and freshly ground black pepper, freshly grated parmesan

 Notes